tssajo/Minify/README.md

   After successful installation, please make sure that `node` is in your `PATH`, here is how to test it:<br><br>
   Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command:<br><br>
   `node --version`<br><br>
   You should see a version number.
 But if you see an error message such as `command not found` or something similar then `node` is not available via your `PATH` and you must fix this!

 3. Install required Node.js CLI apps:<br><br>
   Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command:<br><br>
   `npm install -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`<br><br>
   Notes:<br><br>
+  If you are on Mac OS X and you get an error here then issue the following command from `Terminal`:
+  `sudo chown -R $USER /usr/local` and then try to issue the npm install command from above again.<br><br>
-  If you are never going to work with e.g. SVG files then you can leave out `svgo` from the above command, the same applies to `uglifycss`, etc.<br><br>
+  If you are never going to work with e.g. SVG files then you can leave out `svgo` from the above npm install command.
+You can also leave out `uglifycss`, etc.<br><br>
-  If you already have some or all of the above Node.js CLI apps installed on your system then it is recommended to update them all to the latest version with the following command:<br><br>
+  If you already have some or all of the above Node.js CLI apps installed on your system then it is recommended to update them all to the latest version with the following command:
   `npm update -g clean-css uglifycss js-beautify html-minifier uglify-js svgo`<br><br>
   Please test that the installed Node.js CLI apps are available via your `PATH`, here is how:<br><br>
   Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command, for example:<br><br>
   `cleancss --version`<br><br>
   You should see a version number.
 But if you see an error message such as `command not found` or something similar then `cleancss` is not available via your `PATH` and you must fix this!<br><br>
   You may want to do this test for all Node.js CLI apps (`cleancss`, `uglifycss`, `js-beautify`, `html-minifier`, `uglifyjs` and `svgo`).<br><br>

 IMPORTANT NOTE FOR MAC OS X USERS
 ---------------------------------